 A: We have a wide variety of co-curricular and extra-curricular activities for our band students.
 Some of these activities include: Marching Band, Pep Band, Jazz Ensemble, Jazz Combo, Solo and Ensemble, Musical Pit, IMEA District 7 auditions/festivals, Tri-M Music Honors Society and a band trip every other year to various destinations (i.e. Disney World).

-A: Yes.
-All band students are required to participate in the marching band.
-Marching band is a part of the band curriculum.
+A: Possibly.
+All band students are able and encouraged to participate in the marching band.
+For the 2015-16 school year, Freshmen and Sophomores have the OPTION to participate.
+Juniors and Seniors are required to participate.
+Marching band will not be a part of daily rehearsals.
 For the beginning months of the school year, band students perform at all home varsity football games and compete annually in Schaumburg’s Septemberfest parade on the Monday of Labor Day weekend.
 This award winning band prides itself in both musical excellence and marching precision.
-Through March Band, students will not only grow musically, but socially as they participate with this 200 member ensemble.
+Through Marching Band, students will not only grow musically, but socially as they participate with this 150 member ensemble.
 If you were to ask any of our past and present band students, you would find that the marching band is the highlight of the school year, and for some, it is their highlight for all four years of their high school experience.